SignalK/signalk-server-java/README.md

 	* Serial
 	* USB
 * Supports:
+    * *NEW: On-demand user apps*, sort of works, anyway :-)  Bit early for some of the apps yet.
 	* Delta and Full signalk formats, and translations between them.
 	* Subscriptions, with * and ? wildcards.
 Configurable format, period and delivery policy
 	* LIST - get a list of available signalk keys with * and ? wildcard support